JLevermore/polypython/README.md

 ```

 ## xy pixel estimation
-An x and y pixel number can be estimated from the spectral data number using prime factorisation by running the following code on your Raman data set:
+An x and y pixel number can be estimated from the spectrum number using prime factorisation by running the following code:
 ```python
 #data shape: [Raman spectrum number, Raman shifts (cm-1)
 xy = pp.xy(data)